hammonds185/jekyll-devblog-starter/about.md

 ------------------------------------------------------------------------------------------------------
 This is MY about page.
-You may use this, or you can put all this information on your homepage.
-Completely your choice!
+I will introduce myself on it one of these good ole days.
+Probably include some resume stuff!!!
+I can also get a little personal about my other passions.